 All About the Craze

 The cinnamon rolls’ popularity stemmed from The Hive’s Instagram account.
 After posting a reel before launching the sweet desserts, the reel alone garnered 12,000 views (click here to watch).
-Catherine also says food influencers and The Hive’s usual customers helped spread the word by posting on their social media accounts.
+Catherine also said food influencers and The Hive’s usual customers helped spread the word by posting on their social media accounts.

 Lucky customers who got to try the treat firsthand have been raving.
 Some customer comments: “Cinnabon could never.”
 “This is the most delicious thing I’ve ever eaten.”
 “These are 1000 percent worth the wait.”
 “They are without a doubt, hands down the BEST cinnamon rolls I’ve ever consumed.
 Unreal!!!”